Dasync/AsyncEnumerable/README.md

         await yield.ReturnAsync(start);

         // As a rule of thumb, always use yield.CancellationToken
-        // whan calling underlying async methods to be able to
+        // when calling underlying async methods to be able to
         // cancel the MoveNextAsync() method.
         await FooAsync(yield.CancellationToken);
       });